bakdata/quick/docs/docs/user/examples/real-time-monitoring.md

 Second, we want to display information about a vehicle when querying a trip.
 Instead of creating a separate operation, we can add this information to `Trip` itself:
 `Trip` has a new field `vehicle`.
-It populated with the data from the `vehicle` topic based on the value of the trip’s vehicle id field.
+It is populated with the `vehicle` topic data based on the value of the trip’s vehicle id value.
 One major advantage of GraphQL is its flexibility.
 When querying a trip, the user can decide if they indeed require the vehicle information.
-If this is not the case, the corresponding data is never loaded and thus no overhead occurs.
+If this is not the case, the corresponding data is never loaded, and thus no overhead occurs.

 ```graphql
 type Query {